 Nexus offered us a coupon for their replacement product, Omnistyler, a formula that does curly hair no justice.
 It’s terrible, crunchy, and weighs the hair down.

 Since being discontinued, I have purchased bottles from EBay for hefty prices of up to $75 per bottle.
 The bottles I’ve found don’t feel like the real product.
 They smell funny and it’s always a gamble that my hair will turn out well.

 I’m now where I began as a five-year-old, desperately buying every curly hair product I can find.
 Nothing seems to work.
 I never know how my hair will end up.
 Will it be frizzy, straight, curly, or a flat-out afro?
 It’s always a guessing game!

-If you have ever used Versastyler and depend on it, please send me an email to join a list.
+If you have ever used Versastyler and want to see it remade, please join our facebook group.
 We will contact you when we find a way to get them to reconsider the loss of this great product.
-Send your email to email@example.com.
-In the subject line, write: “Nexxus Versastyler.”

 UPDATE (6/11/2021): We are in the process of remaking a small batch of Versastyler.
 If you want to get on the list, please email email@example.com.